himudianda/lyfeshoppe/README.rst

 - Hit CTRL+C a few times to stop everything
 - Type ``docker-compose stop`` to ensure all containers are stopped
 - Confirm no containers are running by typing ``docker ps``

+Can I quickly change my schema without migrating?
+'''''''''''''''''''''''''''''''''''''''''''''''''

+Yep, just be warned that this will completely purge your database but doing this early on in development can sometimes be reasonable while you tinker with your schema very frequently.

+- Shut everything down
+- Type ``docker-compose run postgres``
+- Type ``run db reset cheermonk cheermonk_test``
+- Type ``run add all``

+This will drop your database, create a new one and seed it with fake data.

 Apply flake8 fixes